Steve-Tech/My_Time/README.md

 # My_Time

 A simple time synchronisation web app similar to [time.is](https://time.is/) but fully open source and self-hostable.
 Perfect for those who already have their own Stratum 1 NTP server using GPS time or possibly even an atomic clock!

 My_Time uses a method similar to that of NTP to synchronise the time on your server with the time on your client's browser.
 Thanks to Kevin Sookocheff for his write up on [how NTP works](https://sookocheff.com/post/time/how-does-ntp-work/)!

 ## Installation

 ### Docker

-1. Install Docker and Docker Compose
+- Start using Docker Hub `docker run -d -p 8080:8080 --name My_Time stevetech8/my_time`
+- Start using GitHub Container Registry `docker run -d -p 8080:8080 --name My_Time ghcr.io/steve-tech/my_time`

+#### Build from source

-2. Run `docker build -t my_time .` to build the image
+1. Run `docker build -t my_time .` to build the image
-3. Run `docker run -d -p 8080:8080 --name My_Time my_time` to start the container
+2. Run `docker run -d -p 8080:8080 --name My_Time my_time` to start the container
-4. Navigate to `http://localhost:8080` to view the app
+3. Navigate to `http://localhost:8080` to view the app

 ### Systemd